The best after-school activities for children to keep boredom at bay before bedtime

 • Sometimes a little slow

-If you haven't got a Tonies Box already, you really need one!
-They're easy to use and with your childs favourite character such as the Tonies Frozen Elsa Figure, they can listen to the story when they get home from school to help reduce screen-time, and they can even enjoy singing along to their favourite songs.
+Much like the Yoto player we featured above, the Tonies Box is an audio player, which comes with characters to attach to the top to choose the audio.
+They're easy to use and with your child's favourite character, such as the Tonies Frozen Elsa Figure, they can listen to a story when they get home from school to help reduce screen-time, and they can enjoy singing along to their favourite songs.

-Our writer said: "The Tonies figure is easy to use and it plays all the favourite Disney songs from the Frozen movie.
+M&B writer Sam said: "The Tonies figure is easy to use and it plays all the favourite Disney songs from the Frozen movie.
 My kids love singing and dancing along, and have even enjoyed listening to the film while playing with their toys, rather than sitting and watching a screen."

 Pros